onflow/docs/docs/networks/network-architecture/index.md

 To better understand the architecture, lets first understand the problems with the current blockchain.
 Then lets look at how Flow multi-node architecture solves these problems.

-# What are the three biggest problems with blockchains?
+# What are the biggest problems solved by Flow's Multi-node Architecture?

 ## 1. The blockchain trilemma